Ferrari voiture rouge sport luxe élégance italienne

 Ferrari

-Why the red brand is unique in global sports history
+Why the red brand is unique in the history of world sport

 There are brands that make cars.
-And then there's Ferrari.
-Founded in 1947 by Enzo Ferrari in Maranello, the Scuderia is the only team to have competed in every Formula 1 season since 1950.
-It embodies a passion for racing that is unparalleled in sports history.
+And then there is Ferrari.
+Founded in 1947 by Enzo Ferrari in Maranello, Scuderia is the only team to have participated in every Formula 1 season since 1950.
+It embodies a passion for racing that has no equal in the history of sport.

 Discover Ferrari